Capture or Escape of a Photon at a Black Hole: as a trajectory r(t) and as a path r(φ)

 The ODEs of both models are instructive in themselves for the following reasons.

-· Their right-hand sides are square roots, and both branches are required to represent the solution.
-However…
+· Their right-hand sides contain square roots whose both branches are required for representing some of the solutions.
+However

-· It's possible to rid of the square roots transforming the ODEs into the regular second order ODEs.
+· It's possible to get rid of the square roots transforming the ODEs into the regular (holomorphic) second order ODEs.

 Our setting is this: